 If you want to build custom e-commerce features, you’re going to need a well-documented and comprehensive credit card processing API that you can easily integrate with your current e-commerce solutions.

-ProMerchant is another great option for businesses that operate both in-person and online.
+ProMerchant is a great option for businesses that operate both in-person and online.
 It offers integration with the trusted Authorize.net API, which provides access to additional security features.
 It also provides a virtual terminal through Authorize.net and Payments Hub at no extra cost.
 Additionally, you’ll receive free POS hardware to support your in-person operations.
+The hardware brands that ProMerchant works with, like Ingenico and Payanywhere, offer additional APIs to customize your POS system.

 Keep scrolling for a quick comparison of the best payment APIs.